Pitch deck

 The key takeaway: external validation does more credibility work than product slides at the seed stage.

-Crosby Health — $2.2M Pre-Seed, Health Tech / AI Infrastructure
+Crosby Health - $2.2M Pre-Seed, AI Infrastructure for Healthcare

 Crosby Health cover slide